-- investigating the mechanism of ferromagnetism in more detail, including why only iron, cobalt, and nickel are ferromagnetic in the d-block, - introducing pdf-hybridization and possible ground-state electron geometries for neodymium (Nd) and gadolinium (Gd) that help to account for their magnetic properties.
+- modeling how such electron and orbital interactions affect (or dictate) the values and trends in ionization energy and electron affinity, - accounting for the strength trend in d-block paramagnetism, based upon pd-hybridization, - investigating the mechanism of ferromagnetism in more detail, including why only iron, cobalt, and nickel are ferromagnetic in the d-block, - Investigating antiferromagnetism in more detail, including proposing that chromium's antiferromagnetism is not a form of ferromagnetism, but rather an 'electron-gas' coupling. - introducing pdf-hybridization and possible ground-state electron geometries for neodymium (Nd) and gadolinium (Gd) that help to account for their magnetic properties.